Retr01234/frostbite-game-studios/README.md

 ![Frostbite Studios Website Colour Palette](docs/palette.jpg)

 This website uses more of a neon color that are often used in more Cyberpunk-ish themes.

+### Typography

+The main Font used for this entire Website was 'Roboto'.

+### Imagery

+All images are taken from licence free stock photo website's which will be linked in the [credits](#Credits) section.